jacksonwalters/neuroimage-analysis/README.md

 # neuroimage-analysis
 This script provides basic visualizations of fMRI brain scans in MATLAB.
+This is joint work with Oriana Meyer.

 **current dataset**: https://openneuro.org/datasets/ds000114/versions/1.0.2